-The L1 controller is designed to manage and monitor the individual bricks in the Origin 3000 servers, Altix 3000 series servers, and Onyx 3000 graphics systems.
-It is also used to monitor the Origin 300 servers, Origin 300 systems with NUMAlink, and Onyx 300 graphics systems.
+The L1 controller is designed to manage and monitor the individual bricks in the Origin 3000 servers, Altix 3000 family of servers and superclusters, Onyx 3000 graphics systems and .
+It is also used to manage and monitor Altix 350 systems, the Origin 300 servers, Origin 300 systems with NUMAlink, and Onyx 300 graphics systems.